Code-Institute-Submissions/IFDMSP-A/README.md

 ## User Stories

 Following are some 'User Stories' to support the development.
-These are not necessarialy complete, as user storied can vary dependant on how intricate you wish to present the specification.However this is suuficient to progress the developement.
+These are not necessarialy complete, as user stories can vary dependant on how intricate you wish to present the specification.However this level of clarity is sufficient to progress the developement.

-## Three parties are involved with the application on deployment.
+## Three parties will be involved with the application on deployment

 * The BBC (Owner)
 * The User (Members of the public accessing the application through the internet)